-There are 5 tabs: Basic, Advanced, Connection, Scheduling and JDBC Props.
+There are 7 tabs: Basic, Advanced, Transaction Logging, Connection, Scheduling, JDBC Props and Debug.

 You will also be asked to select an input file.
 This input file is an XML file that describes the queries we would like to execute against the relational database.
 The input file can be created or selected from an existing file on disk.
 Choose the three dots on the right of Input file to show the window below.
 Once specified, you can choose to edit this file in the eiConsole’s internal editor or in another editor associated with the XML extension.